 If you are really organized you could plan some cook one freeze one meals in the month leading up!
 I won’t even pretend that this is something I do though.

-In my Free Resource Library I have a printable travel budget worksheet and money saving vacation checklist along with other free goodies.
+Subscribe for access to my Free Resource Library including a printable travel budget worksheet and money saving vacation checklist along with other free goodies.

 Three to four days out: